fprasx/unlocked/mdbook/src/code/alloc/get.md

 ## A few points to note

-Noticed how I've marked the function as `unsafe`.
+Notice how I've marked the function as `unsafe`.
 This is because there is a safety contract the compiler can't enforce: the index must be valid.
 This is automatically guaranteed through the usage of the function in the algorithm, but I marked it `unsafe` just to be explicit.

-The function is pretty straightforward: we calculate which buffer the item is in, load the pointer to the start of the buffer, and offset it to the correct element.
-There are two things I want to point out.
+Summarizing what the function does, we calculate which buffer the item is in, load the pointer to the start of the buffer, and offset it to the correct element.
+There are two other things I want to point out.
 First, notice all the checks we make to avoid overflow.
-Secondly, notice the use of `Ordering::Acquire` for loading in the pointer to the buffer.
-Since we always store the pointer with `Ordering::Release`, we are guaranteed to get the most recent pointer, because an `Acquire` load cannot get ordered before a `Release` store!
+Secondly, notice the use of `Acquire` for loading in the pointer to the buffer.
+Since the store part of the `compare_exchange(AcqRel)` we use to set the pointer to the buffer is `Release`, we are guaranteed to get the most recent pointer, because an `Acquire` load sees the contents `Release`ed by a `Release` store!
 I find it very satisfying how `Acquire` and `Release` work together.
 It's like two puzzle pieces fitting nicely into each other

 ## What are all these bitwise operations?

-TODO
+I'm honestly not sure.
+That's why they wrote the paper and I didn't `:)`.

 Next up is the `allocate_bucket`.